-Grading Scale (based on earned POINTS in each class) A= 91-100% B= 84-90% C= 77-83% D= 69-76% F= < 69%
+Grading Scale (based on earned POINTS in each class)

+A = 91-100%

+B = 84-90%

+F = < 69%

-Students are evaluated on the number of points obtained within a given course.
+- 1. Students are evaluated on the number of points obtained within a given course.
 The points are changed to a letter grade based on the number of points obtained within the class (see class syllabi for details).
-Some didactic and clinical courses are linked and must be taken concurrently.
-Students must successfully pass the didactic and clinical portions of the course simultaneously or both must be repeated.

-Please note: Students must achieve at least a 77% average of all exams within the course before points from other course requirements (e.g. papers and projects) will be included in the final grade.
-An overall average of 77% must be achieved to pass the course.
+A letter grade of "C" or better is required in all nursing courses. - 2.
+Students must achieve at least a 77% average of all exams within the course before points from other course requirements (e.g. papers, projects and/or quizzes) will be included in the final grade. - 3.
+An overall average of 77% (exams, papers, projects and/or quizzes) must be achieved to pass the course. - 4.
 No Rounding Policy: Final course average will not be rounded up or down.
-For example, a student who earns the final course average of 76.99 will be assigned a letter grade of D.
+For example, a student who earns the final course average of 76.99% will be assigned a letter grade of "D" and the student fails the course. - 5.
+Academic Dismissal: In the event of a second nursing course failure, the student will be dismissed from the nursing program. - 6.
 Faculty may require APA format for written assignments.
 APA resources are available on the SONAH website and on the student organizational sites on Blackboard; however, they are not a substitution for the APA Manual required for some nursing courses.